Servo Control Using PWM(MCAL Driver)

 Overview

-Welcome to Module Interfacing using AUTOSAR MCAL driver.
-In this blog, we’ll learn how to interface an SG90 Servo Motor and control it with variations of different duty cycles.
+Welcome to series of Sensor & Module Interfacing using AUTOSAR MCAL drivers.
+In this blog, we’ll learn how to interface an SG90 Servo Motor and control it with Autosar MCAL PWM Driver using Handson practical by developing the Embedded Software code using Autosar Tech Stack.
+We will be using ElecronicsV3 Development Board which has S32K144 Automotive Microcontroller.

 What is Servo?